Exopy/exopy/docs/source/user_guide/installation.rst

 .. note::

-    The -c option select the ecpy channel on <http://anaconda.org> as Ecpy is not of the standard Python stack.
+    The -c option select the ecpy channel on <http://anaconda.org> as Ecpy is not part of the standard Python stack.

 Installing from source
 ----------------------